dagbjorn/microcoffeeoncloud/README.md

 Select the spec of interest in the upper right corner.

-:point_right: To avoid a CORS issue, specify `host.docker.internal` in stead of `localhost` in the Swagger URL.
+:point_right: To avoid a CORS issue, use `host.docker.internal` in stead of `localhost` in the Swagger URL.

 ### <a name="location-api"></a>Location API